Recognizing Signs of Concussion After a Bike Accident

 A brain injury is commonly referred to as an invisible injury, and individuals with brain injuries often lack awareness of their injury and where to find answers.
 This can cause delay in medical treatment and legal representation.
 Bike Brain Law's mission is to help brain injury victims find help and a trusted legal advocate.

-T1, T2, FLAIR, fMRI, SWI, DTI, MRS, ASL — different MRI techniques look at different brain components.
+T1, T2, FLAIR, fMRI, SWI, DTI, MRS, and ASL are different MRI techniques that look at different brain components.
 Why this matters for proving a TBI.

 Loss of consciousness is only one of several diagnostic factors.
 Amnesia, altered mental state, neurological deficits, and intracranial lesions also matter.

-Coup-contrecoup injuries, rotational forces, whiplash — the brain can be damaged inside the skull even without direct head impact.
+Coup-contrecoup injuries, rotational forces, and whiplash can damage the brain inside the skull even without direct head impact.

-Mild, moderate, severe, complicated mild — TBI severity classification is evolving.
+Mild, moderate, severe, and complicated mild.
+TBI severity classification is evolving.
 The new CBI-M framework aims to better reflect real outcomes.

 TBI is often called the 'invisible injury.'
 Symptoms may overlap with other conditions, be delayed, or be masked by pain from other injuries.

-Traumatic vs non-traumatic, primary vs secondary injury, diffuse axonal injury — a foundational guide to how brain injuries occur and evolve.
+Traumatic vs non-traumatic, primary vs secondary injury, and diffuse axonal injury.
+A foundational guide to how brain injuries occur and evolve.

 Get honest guidance from Attorney Dan D'Angelo.
 Free consultation, no obligation.